Vegan Healthy Smash Cake

 This smash cake recipe is vegan as written.
 Other frosting options include a cream cheese frosting, mascarpone cheese (straight from the tub) or thick greek yogurt (straight from the tub).

-Healthy Vegan Smash Cake
+How to Make a Healthy Smash Cake

 Whisk together the dry ingredients